-Reservation deposit is PhP 3,000.
+Reservation deposit is PhP 3,400.
 Must be deposited upon the confirmation of the Holy Union Committee that the date you are reserving is available.
+The official banking details of the church account where to deposit or transfer will also be provided in the confirmation email.
 Upon making the deposit or transfer, please write or indicate your name and date of union in the deposit slip or transaction notes then send us via email the photo of the deposit slip or transfer receipt.
 If your bank or transfer app charges fees for transfer or deposit, you are responsible for those charges and should not be taken out from the fee you are paying.

 The reservation deposit is non-refundable.

 All payments for Holy Union shall be deposited to our official Church bank account ahead of time.
-WE DO NOT RECEIVE Fee payments in person or through any personal name via LBC-Padala, Palawan Express or Cebuana.
+WE DO NOT RECEIVE any reservation, remaining balance or other agreed upon payments in person or through any personal name via LBC-Padala, Palawan Express or Cebuana.

 8. Documentary Requirements